 I was born and raised a Catholic, but like many other Catholics, I no longer practice my religion.
 I am, however, a very spiritual person and still believe and follow many of the religious teachings I was raised with.
 Teaching religion in public schools can be a bit challenging.
-Many of these religions, however, are filled with a rich history and fascinating customs.
+Many of these religions, however, are rich in history and fascinating customs.
 We really should find a way to work it into our curriculum.

 Students get a chance to make: